 The Mentoring Relationship

-The Doula Mentor gets to know her Mentee through an in depth conversation, beginning with a discussion around the Mentee’s aide-memoire (a sort of Q&A about their personal path to doulaing).
+The doula mentor gets to know the mentee through an in depth conversation, beginning with a discussion around the mentee’s aide-memoire (a sort of Q&A about their personal path to doulaing).
 The DM also offers constructive feedback on the doula’s doulaography (Doula UK profile) and website, and encourages her to actively participate in the Doula UK community, by joining her local Facebook group for example, and connecting with her Doula UK Rep.

 Some new doulas will complete their recognition within a few months of joining Doula UK, but a year or so is more typical.
+The aim is that each mentee will have completed the process within two years.
 Like any new venture, the speed at which milestones are reached will depend on different factors.
 Some new members continue in other jobs and doula when they can.
 Others, with young children or other caring commitments, may also take time to complete their Recognition.
 Members who make doulaing their primary focus from the outset of course tend to complete the Recognition process sooner.

 Our Doula Mentors